 The Nicolaistraat, named after the composer Willem Frederik Gerard Nicolai, runs from the first Sweelinckstraat to the Stadhouderslaan and was built in 1901.

 Willem Nicolai was born in 1829.
-He studied at the Leipzig Conservatory and was also able to keep up as an organist.
+He studied at the Leipzig Conservatory and was also a good organist.

-In 1865 he became director of the then “Royal Muzyk School” and remained so until his death in 1896.
+In 1865 he became director of the then “Royal Music School” and remained so until his death in 1896.

 Do you always come across the wrong home?
 We can help you!